How to find your first job in the field

 Prepare yourself for the fact that just because you have graduated from a prestigious school with an impressive degree, or have years of experience managing millions in the corporate world, those things will mean little or nothing to hiring managers in the humanitarian world.
 Expect to be made to start from the bottom rung and work your way up.
 For better or worse, pretty much the only currency that the aid world values is experience in the aid world.
 Paying your dues is a part of every industry to some extent, but unfortunately it’s huge in this line of work.

 People gain credibility in large part by the amount of time they spend in harsh places, and the degree of harshness of those places.
 Someone who has spent two years as a program manager in Sudan or Afghanistan has a good deal of organizational karma accrued, and there is an informal seniority attached to this.
 Don’t expect to be able to walk into a job in a capital city with great facilities ahead of candidates who have served their time on the organizational ‘front lines’.
 People in this line of work who are closest to the field operations are often given more respect and credibility than people who are theoretically more senior than them but work in a headquarters office.
 You’ll come to be familiar with the odd ritual that takes place when aid workers meet – they will invariably ask each other where the other has served, and tell a couple of anecdotes about the extreme circumstances they work under.
-This plays a role in establishing an informal ‘pecking-order’ of status.
+These ‘so-there-I-was’ stories play a role in establishing an informal ‘pecking-order’ of status.
 Try not to take this too seriously.

 Do your homework and use informational interviews

 Informational interviews are a way of getting ‘face time’ with hiring managers or other agency staff in ways that make them more comfortable talking to you.
 The unwritten rule is that you don’t explicitly ask for a job, but rather ask their advice in how to get one.
 Of course, we all know what is really going on here.
-Develop you pitch, and remember that you are absolutely interviewing – the person you are talking to is definitely sizing you up to see if they should consider hiring you or recommending you.
+Develop your pitch, and remember that you are absolutely interviewing – the person you are talking to is definitely sizing you up to see if they should consider hiring you or recommending you.
 You’ll want to avoid coming across as flattering or sycophantic, a professional respect is all that is required.
 Don’t go on about how much you admire their work or commitment – aid workers tend to find that embarrassing and a sign of naivety.

 Don’t call someone up or ask for informational interviews without understanding what their organization does and what they do within it.
 I know it sounds obvious, but you’d be amazed.
 Read the organization’s annual report, read their website and any publications they’ve put out lately.
 Search for the person you’re making contact with on the internet and figure out whether they have been interviewed lately, written articles etc. A little bit of research will make you sound a whole lot more informed.
 Don’t ask questions in an informational interview that a few minutes research on the web could have answered for you.